Get RICH or Die Scaling: Profitably Trading Inference Compute for Robustness: Experiments

 Notably, we also broaden the experiment in Section \ref{sec:ball} by classifying three different aspects of four different images.
 Specifically, for each image, we run attacks on the texture, color, and shape of the object in the image (see Appendix \ref{app:additional_results} for an example).
 Table \ref{tab:performance_metrics} reports averages from the 12 settings.

-\paragraph{Results and discussion} In Figure \ref{fig:loss_curves} (top right and bottom) and Table \ref{tab:performance_metrics} (middle row), we observe that inference-compute scaling can notably benefit robustness in less-robustified models like \farellava, provided that we shrink the attack perturbation budget to $\varepsilon=16/255$.
-Strikingly, this illustrates that nearness of attacked data's contents to model training data has a large effect on inference compute's robustness benefit, supporting the RICH.
-Relatedly, lightweight adversarial finetuning \citep{schlarmann2024robustclip} is a practical way to unlock the ability of inference compute scaling to provide robustness to strong, white-box multimodal attacks.
-Finally, these results provide support for the RICH across various images and attacker targets.
+\paragraph{Results and discussion} In Figure \ref{fig:loss_curves} (top right and bottom) and Table \ref{tab:performance_metrics} (middle row), we observe that inference-compute scaling can notably benefit robustness in less-robustified models like \farellava, provided that we shrink the attack perturbation budget to $\varepsilon=16/255$ -- even models with no adversarial training benefit from test-compute scaling in this setting (Figure \ref{fig:loss_curves}, bottom left).
+This illustrates that nearness of attacked data's contents to model training data has a large effect on inference compute's robustness benefit, supporting the RICH.
+Moreover, it means lightweight adversarial finetuning \citep{schlarmann2024robustclip} is a practical way to unlock the ability of inference compute scaling to provide robustness to strong, white-box multimodal attacks.
+These results also provide support for the RICH across various images and attacker targets.

 \begin{conclusionbox} \textbf{Can Inference Scaling Benefit Robustness in Less-Robust Models?} Yes, we see this if the attacked data's components are sufficiently close to the model's training data, per the \shortname. \end{conclusionbox}